Science Alternatives

 Intellectual property (IP) law is commonly divided into patents, trademarks, design rights, copyright, passing off, anti-counterfeiting and confidential information.
 Law firms that specialise in this area often recruit scientists to become trainee solicitors.
 Patent lawyers or agents help to secure effective protection for innovations and developments, and advise their clients on intellectual property rights.
 Scientists and engineers with an interest in the law may be interested in this area of work, which is covered in more detail in our information on Patent Work.

-Aside from R&D, scientists work in a range of other roles in manufacturing, including quality control and assurance, product preservation and formulation, packaging and operations and production roles.
+Aside from Research & Development (R&D), scientists work in a range of other operational roles in manufacturing, including quality control and assurance, product preservation and formulation, packaging and operations and production roles.

 Production management, also known as operations management, is the planning, co-ordination and control of industrial processes.
 Most manufacturing companies have a production manager, though the actual job title will vary.